ranja-sarkar/ranja-sarkar.github.io/_posts/2026-03-27-meet-your-AI-partners.md

 <img width="522" height="80" alt="ai" src="https://github.com/user-attachments/assets/b189ca19-2ffa-474e-b5cc-3df7204939cf" />

 It is helpful to think of AI not as a single, monolithic 'brain', but as a set of distinct patterns designed to solve different kinds of problems.
-Aside **unsupervised systems (clustering, anomaly detection)**, **supervised systems meant for predictions and decision-making**, **recognition and conversational systems**, we have other AI systems for interacting with the world.
+Aside **unsupervised systems (clustering, anomaly detection)**, **supervised (predictive) systems meant for decision-making**, **recognition and conversational (generative) systems**, we have other AI systems for interacting with the world.

 •	**Doers (Autonomous Systems)**: These systems act independently to get the job done.